 Throughout my college career, I have worked with many local small businesses and non-profits to create branding, design, or illustration materials.
 This volunteer work was done individually, in groups, or in pairs.
 My goal with participating in community engagement was to provide my services to those who would normally not be able to afford them.
 For example, have seen my work transform a local domestic violence shelter’s brand and social media presence, and I am grateful to have been given that opportunity.

-At Juniata College, I have been working with students to help them find their love for creating.
+At Juniata College, I have been working with students to help them find and strengthen their love for creating.
 I worked as a peer tutor for a Digital Art, helping students learn Adobe After Effects and Adobe Photoshop.
 Simultaneously, I was a teacher’s assistant for Digital Video Production, helping students work through the pre-, pro, and post- production phases of creating visual media, while also teaching file organization and Adobe Premiere Pro.
-Starting in January of 2019, I began working as an assistant to the Juniata College IMA Program.
+In January of 2019, I began working as a junior’s assistant to the Juniata College IMA Program.
 Together with professor Ryan Gibboney I have been revising and redeveloping class curriculums and the client application process for our community engagement classes.

 I attended Massachusetts College of Art and Design from 2016-2017, and happily transferred to Juniata College in 2017.
 I will be graduating in May of 2020, earning a BA in Multimedia and Visual Arts.